CRBS/cdeep3m/README.md

 Done with your segmentation?
 Don't forget to [delete your Cloud Stack][deletestack]

+# Local install, for advanced users/developers only

-## For advanced users/developers, installation requirements for local install
+## Installation requirements for local install

 **NOTE:** Getting the following software and configuration setup is not trivial.
-To try out CDeep3M it is suggested one try CDeep3M in the cloud, desribed above, which eliminates all the following steps.
+To try out *CDeep3M it is suggested one try CDeep3M in the cloud, desribed above, which eliminates all the following steps.

 * Nvidia K40 GPU or better (needs 12gb+ ram) with CUDA 7.5 or higher